-According to the Merthyr Tydfil Biodiversity Action Plan 2014-2019 there are 5,248 ha of LBAP priority habitats in Merthyr Tydfil including broadleaf woodland, grassland, heath land, wetland, inland rocks and mineral spoil habitat.
+According to the Merthyr Tydfil Local Biodiversity Action Plan (LBAP) 2014-2019 there are 5,248 ha of LBAP priority habitats in Merthyr Tydfil including broadleaf woodland, grassland, heath land, wetland, inland rocks and mineral spoil habitat.
 These areas are not monitored annually.
-As of March 2017 there were 3385.82ha of Sites of Importance for Nature Conservation compared with 3389.11ha designated in the adopted Local Plan, showing a loss of 03.9ha over the plan period.